wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 ## Judgments

 A central contribution of Per Martin-Löf in the development of type theory was the recognition of the centrality of judgments in logic.
 Many mathematicians aren't familiar with the spectrum of judgments available, and merely believe they are concerned with *the* notion of truth, namely *the truth* of a mathematical proposition or theorem.
-However, there are many judgments one can make which most mathematicians aren't aware of or never mention.
-The include, for instance,
+There are many judgments one can make which most mathematicians aren't aware of or at least never mention.
+These include, for instance,

 * $$A$$ is a proposition
 * $$A$$ is possible
 * $$A$$ is probable

-These are judgments are understood not in the object language in which we state our propositions, possibilities, or probabilities, but as assertions in the metalanguage which require evidence for us to know and believe them.
+These judgments are understood not in the object language in which we state our propositions, possibilities, or probabilities, but as assertions in the metalanguage which require evidence for us to know and believe them.
 Most mathematicians may reach for their wallets if I come in and give a talk saying it is possible that the Riemann Hypothesis is true, partially because they already know that, and partially because it doesn't seem particularly interesting to say that something is possible, in the same way that a physicist may flinch if you say alchemy is possible.
+Most mathematicians, however, would agree that $$P = NP$$ is possible but isn't probable.

-Nonetheless, for the logician these may well be interesting because their may be logics in which the discussion of possibility or probability is even more interesting than the discussion of truth.
+For the logician these judgments may well be interesting because their may be logics in which the discussion of possibility or probability is even more interesting than the discussion of truth.
 And for the type theorist, interested in designing and building programming languages over many various logics, these judgments become a prime focus.
-The four main judgments of
+The role of the type-checker in a programming language is to present evidence for, or decide the validity of the judgments.
+The four main judgments of type theory are :

 * $$T$$ is a type
 * $$T$$ and $$T'$$ are equal types
 * $$t$$ is a term of type $$T$$
 * $$t$$ and $$t'$$ are equal terms of type $$T$$

+We succinctly present these in a mathematical notation where Frege's turnstile, $$\vdash$$, denotes a judgment :

 $$\vdash T \; {\rm type}$$